 All applicants accepted under the Early Decision program will be required to submit a law school transcript containing their final first-year law school grades.
 All offers of admission made under the Early Decision transfer program are contingent upon the Law School's receipt of a final first-year law school transcript demonstrating consistent performance and successful completion of one full year of study at an ABA-accredited law school.

 Regular Decision transfer applicants must ensure that we have received their application and all supporting materials, including the Law School Information Form and a law school transcript containing all first-year law school grades, by June 15, 2018.
-Your entire first year of law school grades are required to apply through the Regular Decision transfer program.
+Your entire first year of law school grades from an ABA approved school are required to apply through the Regular Decision transfer program.
 Offers of admission under the Regular Decision program are not binding on the applicant.

 Transfer Application Materials

 All transfer applicants must submit the following materials:

 - Resume (updated to include any anticipated or current 1L summer work experience)

 - Personal statement (please include an explanation of why you want to study law at UChicago)

 - Two letters of recommendation, including at least one letter of recommendation from a law school professor (only two letters are required, but we will accept up to four - sent through LSAC)

 - $85 application fee